-- 4. Defendant maintains policies and practices that discriminate against homebuyers with disabilities.
-In chief, Defendant has a strict policy of not allowing any changes to building plans during the pre-construction and construction process, including where such changes are necessary for a prospective homebuyer or a homebuyer's family member with a disability to use and enjoy the home.
-Defendant refuses to consider-let alone grant-any exceptions to its policy, even if the homebuyer is willing to pay for the costs of any modifications.
+- 1. Plaintiff San Antonio Fair Housing Council, Inc., d/b/a Fair Housing Council of South Texas ("FHCST"), brings this action against Defendants Bella Vista, C.M.I., Ltd., Legend Home Corporation, and Camillo Properties, Ltd. (collectively, "Defendants" or "Bella Vista").
+Plaintiff seeks a declaratory judgment, permanent injunctive relief, and damages resulting from discrimination because of disability in the provision of housing.
+This action arises under the Fair Housing Act of 1968, as amended, 42 U.S.C. § 3601, et seq., and the Texas Fair Housing Act, Tex.
+Prop.
+Code § 301.001, et seq. - 2.
+Bella Vista maintains policies and practices that discriminate against homebuyers with disabilities.
+Bella Vista has a strict policy of not allowing any changes to building plans during the pre-construction and construction process, including where such changes are necessary for a prospective homebuyer or a homebuyer's family member with a disability to use and enjoy the home.
+Bella Vista refuses to consider-let alone grant-any exceptions to its policy, even if the homebuyer is willing to pay for the costs of any modifications.
 This policy makes housing inaccessible and/or prohibitively costly for people with disabilities.
 If a homebuyer with a disability requires a wider doorway or hallways to accommodate a wheelchair or needs a roll-in shower in lieu of a bathtub, it would be substantially more costly-if not impossible-to retrofit a home once complete instead of easily incorporating the changes while the home is being initially constructed.
-For example, price estimates to widen a single, already-built doorway run up to \$2,500, while the cost to build a doorway slightly wider in the first place is negligible. - 5.
-Federal and state anti-discrimination laws prohibit the denial of requests for reasonable accommodations from rules, policies, or practices when necessary to give a person with a disability equal opportunity to use and enjoy a dwelling.
-In this context, requests for an exception to Defendant's policy of prohibiting changes to building plans are requests for reasonable accommodations.
-Anti-discrimination laws also prohibit the denial of requests for reasonable modifications that may be necessary to afford a person with a disability full enjoyment of their home, provided that the person pay for related expenses.
+For example, price estimates to widen a single, already-built doorway run up to \$2,500, while the cost to build a doorway slightly wider in the first place is negligible.

+- 3. Federal and state anti-discrimination laws prohibit the denial of requests for reasonable accommodations from rules, policies, or practices when necessary to give a person with a disability equal opportunity to use and enjoy a dwelling.
+In this context, requests for an exception to Bella Vista's policy of prohibiting changes to building plans are requests for reasonable accommodations. - 4.
+The anti-discrimination laws also prohibit the denial of requests for reasonable modifications that may be necessary to afford a person with a disability full enjoyment of their home, provided that the person pay for related expenses.
 Joint guidance from the U.S. Department of Justice and the U.S. Department of Housing and Urban Development-which is regularly relied upon by developers, homebuyers, regulators, and courts-confirms that reasonable modifications include "structural changes to a dwelling unit that has not yet been constructed," including changes such as site grading or installing accessible bathroom features made while a home is under construction.
 In this context, requests for alterations to building plans-including for wider hallways, changes to grading, and accessible bathrooms-are requests for reasonable modifications.
-Reasonable accommodation and reasonable modification requests must be assessed on a case-by-case basis and housing providers may not establish blanket policies categorically denying certain types of requests.